stephendcofer/enyo-launcher/README.md

 The Plutonia Experiment: plutonia.wad

 You may add new game profiles using the "add" icon next to the game type drop-down menu.
 It will ask you the name of your new game profile (which can be anything you want) and if you want to copy the current game profile to the new one, which is useful if you want to create a game profile from an existing one and addons (see below).
 If your game engine supports Heretic and/or Hexen or other Doom game derivatives, you may add them in this way.
 Removing an unused or unwanted game can be done with the "remove" icon which will ask for confirmation.
-You can move a game profile up and down with the "move up/down" icons, and rename it with the "text" icon.
+You can use the icons to the right to move the game up and down the list and rename the currently selected game.

-Extra patch WADs (pwads) or any other compatible file type (for example, pk3 files for ZDoom and others) that add levels, sounds, music, etc., can be enabled by enyo-doom by using the "add" icons beside the Add-ons box in the Launcher tab and removed by highlighting (clicking) the added file and clicking the "remove" icon.
+Extra patch WADs (pwads) or any other compatible file type (for example, pk3 files for ZDoom and others) that add levels, sounds, music, etc., can be enabled by Enyo Launcher by using the "add" icons beside the Add-ons box in the Launcher tab and removed by highlighting (clicking) the added file and clicking the "remove" icon.
 To return to having no extra WADs load, click the "clear" icon.
 In some cases, the order the PWADs are given to the engine is important for their correct functionality; you can move them up and down the list with the "move up/down" icons.
 Each WAD set is specific to the game type you choose.
 Note that Doom 1's patch WADs will not work with Doom Shareware (doom1.wad).

 The "Commandline options" input is an advanced option for each game type that allows you to specify custom commandline options to the game.
-This may use standard Doom options that enyo-doom does not provide, or engine-specific options.
+This may use standard Doom options that Enyo Launcher does not provide, or engine-specific options.
 If you do not know what this does, it is best to leave it blank.

-By default, enyo-doom gives you three engines to choose from on the General tab: Chocolate Doom, prBoom, and GZDoom.
+By default, Enyo Launcher is configured with three engines to choose from on the General tab: Chocolate Doom, prBoom, and GZDoom.
 The executable is the default name for each engine's executable, and is assumed to be in your system's PATH.
 If the name is different, or is not in a default PATH, you may change it using the "file select" icon  beside the "Engine Executable" setting.
 Other engines may be added using the "add" icon, and removed using the "remove" icon.

-Note that since modern engines manage fullscreen and sound settings on their own gracefully now, enyo-doom no longer has options to set these per-engine since these options didn't always work and were useless more often than not.
+Note that since modern engines manage fullscreen and sound settings on their own gracefully now, Enyo Launcher no longer has options to set these per-engine since these options didn't always work and were useless more often than not.
 Please check the documentation for the Doom engine you are using to enable/disable fullscreen or sound.

 If you have a game type that requires the use of only one engine, the "Override default engine" option at the bottom of the Game tab allows you to use only the engine you select to run that game type.
 If the option is unchecked, the currently selected game in the Settings tab will be used.

 To run a Doom engine game, select which configured game you want in the Select game profile drop-down, then click the Run button.
 If you have any problems running, make sure the output window is enabled (under Global Options) and view the output of the engine; it may provide a clue about what is not configured correctly.
-For Chocolate Doom, it is recommended that you run the chocolate-setup before you use enyo-doom to run it, since the majority of that engine's configuration is done there.
+For Chocolate Doom, it is recommended that you run the chocolate-setup before you use Enyo Launcher to run it, since the majority of that engine's configuration is done there.
 To eliminate the information screen that pops up after you exit Chocolate Doom, untick Show ENDOOM screen in Display Configuration in chocolate-setup.
 In some engines there is no way to disable this option, and a jumble of control characters and text will show up at the end of the output.
 You can just safely ignore this.

 **Enyo?**